- Can You Sue Someone for Emotional Trauma?

 Anyone who has experienced a traumatic event that was wholly or partly the fault of another person or party and acquired a recognised psychological or psychiatric injury could sue for emotional distress.

-Seeking professional legal advice is the first step in the claim process, as your lawyer will help you assess the merits of your claim and build a strong argument for a successful payout.
+Seeking professional legal advice is the first step in the compensation claims process, as your lawyer will help you assess the merits of your claim and build a strong argument for a successful payout.

 Who should I speak with about my emotional distress?